Is Modern Art Childlike?

 Take, for example, Richard Neutra’s Schindler House in Hollywood Hills, near Los Angeles.
 (Fig. 5-44) In our photograph, the structure bears a remarkable resemblance to a sculptured figure by Henry Moore (Reclining Figure in wood, 1945/46, Fig. 5-45).
 Both designers focus our attention on solids and voids, on planes articulating space, on patterns of light-and-shadow, and on a dominant tactile approach to form.
 What might in some circumstances be defined simply as “porches, walls or roof,” in this building serve a dual function: they are also vertical or horizontal components in a plastic design.
 Light and shadow become vital elements in that formal organization, just as they are in the work of sculptor, Henry Moore.
 Moore has subordinated traditional descriptive values (leg, arm, head) to geometry (horizontals, verticals, sphere) in producing a plastic structure analagous to Neutra’s.

-Aesthetically exciting “weightlessness” of Felix Candela’s concrete-and-glass restaurant in Xochimilco (Fig. 5-50, 5-51/ top and left) also informs carved stone figures by Americans, Henry Kreis (Fig. 5-52, Reclining HalfNude, limestone/ top and right) and Vincent Glinsky (Fig. 5-53, The A wakening, marble/ left).
+Aesthetically exciting “weightlessness” of Felix Candela’s concrete-and-glass restaurant in Xochimilco (Fig. 5-50, 5-51, top) also informs carved stone figures by Americans, Henry Kreis (Fig. 5-52, Reclining Half Nude, limestone, above right) and Vincent Glinsky (Fig. 5-53, The A wakening, marble, above left).

-One might make a similar comparison between a Reclining Nude by Henri Matisse (Fig. 546, 1907/bronze), and the Arts Center at Sarah Lawrence College by Marcel Breuer (Fig. 5-47, 1950).
+One might make a similar comparison between a Reclining Nude by Henri Matisse (Fig. 5-46, 1907/bronze), and the Arts Center at Sarah Lawrence College by Marcel Breuer (Fig. 5-47, 1950).
 You may notice there are walls of various materials moving through the foreground of the art building photograph, with no apparent structural function.
 But comparison with the Matisse figure suggests that from a plastic viewpoint , those walls fulfill an organizing function not dissimilar to that of the “base” of the sculpture, a plane which coheres visually with the parallel thigh and shoulder plane of the reclining figure.
-Horizontal and vertical elements are orchestrated in the architecture much as they appear in the sculpture, with no part that doesn’t contribute to the ascending rhythms of the whol
+Horizontal and vertical elements are orchestrated in the architecture much as they appear in the sculpture, with no part that doesn’t contribute to the ascending rhythms of the whole

 Dying Warrior by Aristede Maillol (Fig. 5-54, 1930/ stone, above) exploits “structural” geometry to lighten ponderation of collapsing figure.